EgoitzSanMartinEKT/webauthn-login-register-example/README.md

 ### Start

-Start the server by compiling and running the code.
-It should look something like this:
+Start the server by compiling and running the code:

 ```bash
 $ go run .